ispras/microtesk/README.txt

  2. Import an existing project called "microtesk" into the workspace.

     Use the menu item "File/Import...".
-    Choose "General/Existing Project into Workspace".
+    Choose "General/Existing Projects into Workspace".
     Select the "<microtesk>/trunk/microtesk" folder as the root directory.
     Select the "microtesk" project located in this directory.
-    The project will be opened in the Eclipse IDE.
+    Press the "Finish" button: the project will be opened in the Eclipse IDE.

  3. Set up the Ant building tool integrated into Eclipse to enable it to run ANTLR tasks.